 This music course, which was taught in fall 2010, explored a new wave of music that has evolved from the digital revolution.
-The class focused on the idea of "interactive" multimedia, including interactive musical performance, interactive video capture and rendering, interactive multimedia installations, and interactive dance technology.
+The class focused on the idea of interactive musical performance, interactive video capture and rendering, interactive multimedia installations, and interactive dance technology.
 Students used computer programs to design multimedia projects that had some degree of interactivity with the user.
-The students could program sounds and video to create a whole new medium to enjoy music and video.
+The students could program sounds and video music and video.

-The Qur'an
+The Our'an